Alex Kowalski is an assistant professor in the Human Resource Studies department at Cornell University’s ILR School.

 Work in progress

-Kowalski, A.M., Gutelius, B., Pinto, S. & Vallas, S.P.
+Kowalski, A.M., Gutelius, B., Pinto, S., & Vallas, S.P.
 At the mercy of the market?
-Technology, e-commerce, and warehouse work in the United States.
+E-commerce and warehouse work in the United States.

-Kowalski, A.M., Kelly, E.L.,, Rahmandad, H., & Siebach, K. Can involving employees reduce turnover?
-A field experiment on employee voice and exit.
+Kowalski, A.M., Kelly, E.L., Rahmandad, H., & Siebach, K. F. Can a voice channel reduce turnover?
+Evidence on employee voice and exit from a cluster-randomized trial in U.S. fulfillment centers.

 Kowalski, A.M. and Kelly, E.L.
 The toll of toil: The turnover costs of problematic work schedules.